Limit Order Books: Empirical Observations in LOBs

-The change in $b(t)$ and $a(t)$ caused by a market participant's actions is called the \emph{price impact} of the actions.
-The necessity for market participants to monitor and control price impact predates the widespread uptake of limit order trading.
-In a quote-driven system, for example, any single market maker only has access to a finite inventory, so there are limits on the size that is available for trade at the quoted prices.
-Once a market participant reaches these limits, any further trading will have to take place with different market makers, at worse prices.
-Furthermore, purchasing or selling large quantities of the asset could cause market makers to adjust their quoted prices.
+The change in $b(t)$ and $a(t)$ caused by a trader's actions is called the \emph{price impact} of the actions.
+The necessity for traders to monitor and control price impact predates the widespread adoption of LOBs.
+In a quote-driven market, for example, any single market maker only has access to a finite inventory, so there is a limit on the size that is available for trade at the quoted prices.
+Furthermore, purchasing or selling large quantities of the asset in such a market could cause market makers to adjust their quoted prices.
 Both of these outcomes are examples of price impact.
-In a limit order market, however, it is possible to consider a more general form of impact: the change in the entire LOB state $L(t)$ that is caused by a market participants' actions.
-Such impact is called \emph{market impact}.
-Although, to date, the terms ``price impact'' and ``market impact'' have often been used interchangeably to refer only to changes in $b(t)$ or $a(t)$, recent work \cite{Hautsch:2009} has shed light on how market participants' actions can affect the depths available at other prices, suggesting that it is appropriate to separate the two notions. \textcite{Bouchaud:2009} provides a detailed review of studies of both price and market impact.
+In an LOB, however, it is possible to consider the impact of an action on the entire state of $\mathcal{L}(t)$.
+This more general type of impact is called \emph{market impact}.
+To date, the terms ``price impact'' and ``market impact'' have often been used interchangeably to refer only to changes in $b(t)$ or $a(t)$, but recent work \citep{Hautsch:2011market} has shed light on how traders' actions can affect the depths available at other prices, suggesting that it is appropriate to separate the two notions.